Resource Planning Software for

 TRUSTED BY INDUSTRY LEADERS

-"We use the process and PDWare to make decisions about projects, to approve, cancel, delay, or re-scope as needed."
+“We use the process and PDWare to make decisions about projects, to approve, or re-scope as needed.
+This flexibility allows us to keep projects on track.”

 VP, PMO

-"Project prioritization [at Respironics] has improved since the inclusion of PDWare.
-The flexibility to make adjustments across the portfolio based on clear data is very valuable."
+“Project prioritization at Respironics has improved since the inclusion of PDWare.
+The flexibility to make adjustments across the portfolio is very valuable.”

-"Project development planning is not a day at the beach... but (with PDWare) it doesn't have to be that way."
+”Project development planning is not a day at the beach... but with PDWare, it doesn’t have to be that way.
+Our experience continues to improve with each release.”

 Resource Management FAQ